 Specify additional staff qualifications based on participant needs and preferences so long as such qualifications are consistent with the qualifications specified in Appendix C-1/C-3.

-Specify the state's method to conduct background checks if it varies from Appendix C-2-a:

-Determine staff duties consistent with the service specifications in Appendix C-1/C-3.

-Determine staff wages and benefits subject to state limits

-Schedule staff

-Orient and instruct staff in duties

-Supervise staff

-Evaluate staff performance

-Verify time worked by staff and approve time sheets

-Discharge staff (common law employer)

-Discharge staff from providing services (co-employer)

-b.
-Participant - Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E-1-b:

-Answers provided in Appendix E-1-b indicate that you do not need to complete this section.

-i.
+Specify the state's method to conduct background checks if it varies from Appendix C-2-a: Determine staff duties consistent with the service specifications in Appendix C-1/C-3.
+Determine staff wages and benefits subject to state limits Schedule staff Orient and instruct staff in duties Supervise staff Evaluate staff performance Verify time worked by staff and approve time sheets Discharge staff (common law employer) Discharge staff from providing services (co-employer) Other Specify: Append lix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (2 of 6) b.
+Pa 1-l rticipant - Budget Authority Complete when the waiver offers the budget authority opportunity as indicated in Item E 1-1); Ar swers provided in Appendix E-1-b indicate that you do not need to complete this section. i.
 Participant Decision Making Authority.
 When the participant has budget authority, indicate the decision-making authority that the participant may exercise over the budget.
-Select one or more:

-Reallocate funds among services included in the budget

-Determine the amount paid for services within the state's established limits

-Substitute service providers

-Schedule the provision of services

-Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3

-Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3

-Identify service providers and refer for provider enrollment

-Authorize payment for waiver goods and services

-Review and approve provider invoices for services rendered
+Select one or more: Reallocate funds among services included in the budget Determine the amount paid for services within the state's established limits Substitute service providers Schedule the provision of services Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3 Specify how services are provided, consistent with the service specifications contained in Appendix C- $1/C-3$ Identify service providers and refer for provider enrollment Authorize payment for waiver goods and services Review and approve provider invoices for services rendered Other Specific Specify:

-Answers provided in Appendix E-1-b indicate that you do not need to complete this section.
+Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (3 of 6) b.
+Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. ii.

-ii.
 Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
 Information about these method(s) must be made publicly available.

-Answers provided in Appendix E-1-b indicate that you do not need to complete this section.
+Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (4 of 6) b.
+Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. iii.

-iii.
 Informing Participant of Budget Amount.
 Describe how the state informs each participant of the amount of the participant-directed budget and the procedures by which the participant may request an adjustment in the budget amount.

-Answers provided in Appendix E-1-b indicate that you do not need to complete this section.
+Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (5 of 6) b.
+Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. iv.

-iv.
 Participant Exercise of Budget Flexibility.
 Select one:

+Application for 1915(c) HCBS Waiver: Draft SC.017.07.02 - Jul 01, 2023